Differential operators admitting various rates of spectral projection growth: Perturbations of the harmonic oscillator

 \subsection{Computation of spectral projection norms}

 We now compute the norms of the spectral projections of $L$.
-It is obvious that $\langle f_j, g_k\rangle = \delta_{jk}$, using the Kroenecker delta.
+It is obvious that $\langle f_j, g_k\rangle = \delta_{jk}$, using the Kronecker delta.
 By Lemma \ref{l2Complete} the spectral projection $P_k$ for $L$ defined in \eqref{e2LDef} associated with $\lambda_k$ has the representation

 and so